Laxmannegi/C-I/README.md

 First f;               //f is variable of class f = new First();       //f is instance of class
 ```
-Memory allocation is done only  after creating instance , untill and unless you create an instance memory allocation will be done.
+Memory allocation is done only  after creating instance, untill and unless you create an instance memory allocation will be done.
 Instance can be created only by using the new keyword
 Every instance unique itself.
-The changes made on one instance never relfect on another instance.
+The changes made on one instance never reflect on another instance.

 **Reference of a class:**
 References is copy of the class that is initialized by using an existing instance and references of class will not have any memory allocation they will be sharing the same